DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "That's right."

 Sound of footsteps trampling over rubble could be heard.
-Soon female bodyguard Fairin stood besides Kai, with her master behind.
+Soon female bodyguard Farin stood besides Kai, with her master behind.

 "I heard that Io's capital progressed far more with this [greening].
 And elves and fairies are already been spotted there."